 (iv) Section 82 of the 2014 Act regarding financial assistance (see 5.5 Financial Assistance).

 Where (ii) arises, a shareholders’ special resolution will be required to amend the guarantee limit contained in the company’s constitutional documents and, together with a Form G1, it must be filed in the CRO.
 In respect of (iii) and (iv), if the transaction would otherwise be prohibited, the relevant obligor will need to approve these activities by carrying out the SAP (see 5.5 Financial Assistance).

 There is no requirement for a guarantee fee to be charged under Irish law.

-There are no specific equitable subordination rules in Ireland that provide a regime for courts to lower the priority of admitted creditor claims because of that creditor’s unlawful actions, as such.
-It is almost exclusively a US doctrine, although it has been accepted in other jurisdictions in the EU in special circumstances.
+There are no specific equitable subordination rules in Ireland, as such, that provide a regime for courts to lower the priority of admitted creditor claims because of that creditor’s unlawful actions.
+This is almost exclusively a US doctrine, although it has been accepted in other jurisdictions in the EU in special circumstances.

 In Ireland, creditors that have aggrieved the debtor company can be subject to claims for compensation or restitution.
-Further, related parties or non-arm’s-length creditors will, in the same way as other creditors, rank in accordance with their adjudicated and admitted claims, whether that be as a secured, preferential or unsecured creditor.
+Furthermore, related parties or non-arm’s length creditors will, in the same way as other creditors, rank in accordance with their adjudicated and admitted claims, whether that be as a secured, preferential or unsecured creditor.

 In addition, there are no specific limitations on claims by related creditors against the debtor.
-Subject to claims subsisting against related parties or non-arm’s-length creditors as being prohibited, transfers to connected persons within agreed look-back periods, related or non-arm’s length creditors are allowed to have their claims adjudicated on their merits as with any other creditors.
+Generally, related or non-arm’s length creditors are allowed to have their claims adjudicated on their merits as with any other creditors.